This document was added 26/05/2020.

 COMPARABILITY WITH OTHER SURVEYS

 The ABS produces earning statistics from a number of different sources, including both household and employer surveys.
-The three main employer based surveys that provide earnings statistics are the SEE, the Average Weekly Earnings Survey (AWE) and Survey of Employee Earnings and Hours (EEH).
+The four main employer based surveys that provide earnings statistics are the SEE, the Survey of Average Weekly Earnings (AWE), Survey of Employee Earnings and Hours (EEH), and the Wage Price Index (WPI).
 The main household based surveys providing earnings statistics are the Characteristics of Employment Survey (COE) and the Survey of Income and Housing (SIH).

 Caution should be exercised when comparing estimates of earnings in the SEE release with estimates of earnings included in other ABS earnings publications.
 There are important differences in the scope, coverage and methodology of these surveys, which can result in different estimates of earnings from each survey.